• Home

 In 2023, Matt Engfer was at back-to-back lien auctions in Texas.
 At auctions like this, bidders buy abandoned units with no idea what’s inside, gambling on mysteries.

-So, the opening of a unit can get dramatic.
+So the opening of a unit can get dramatic.
 The lock comes off, the door curls up, and everyone inhales.
-And on this particular Texas day, that first unit was an out-of-left field treasure trove, filled with artwork worth tens of thousands of dollars.
+And on this particular Texas day, that first unit was an out-of-left-field treasure trove, filled with artwork worth tens of thousands of dollars.
 The second unit was even more memorable.

 Is this the best story I’m going to hear this week?
-Almost definitely.
+Most definitely.
 But it’s also a view into how surprising the self-storage business can really get.
 Self-storage is one of those classic invisible but ubiquitous industries—the overflow of life needs to go somewhere, and there are a lot of people in the world.
 And because this is 2026, it tracks that it would have its own legacy software, which Engfer believes can be improved upon.

 That’s why Engfer and Adam Fleming in 2022 founded self-storage software company Cubby.
 The company now counts more than 400 operators with north of 2,000 facilities among its customers, a group that includes Atomic Storage Group and American Self-Storage.
 It’s also reached a key financial milestone: Cubby just raised a $63 million Series A, led by Growth Equity at Goldman Sachs Alternatives, Fortune has exclusively learned.
 The company’s existing investors include Third Prime and Bienville.

-Cubby, in some sense, is looking to solve the classic enterprise software problem: That existing legacy software is considered by many to be outdated.
+Cubby, in some sense, is looking to solve the classic enterprise software problem: that existing legacy software is considered by many to be outdated.
 Even before starting Cubby, Engfer was met with skepticism.

 “In 2018, even renting a unit online was barely a thing,” he said.
 “Meanwhile, you could rent any hotel room in the world online.
 So, from a customer perspective, clearly the tech wasn’t good enough.
 But industry folks were sober-minded, and not overly enthusiastic.
 It was clear it would be hard, but there was a lot of opportunity.”

 “Depending on the research you look at, between 15% and 25% of the population is a storage renter of some sort,” he said.
 “And that’s growing by generation.
-Gen Z rents more than Millennials, Millennials rent more than Gen Xers, and Gen Xers rent more than Boomers.
-Then, you have Boomers aging out of their homes.
+Gen Z rents more than millennials; millennials rent more than Gen Xers; and Gen Xers rent more than boomers.
+Then you have boomers aging out of their homes.
 So, there’s a lot of demand for storage.”

 Those varied forms of demand also make self-storage somewhat “recession-resistant,” he added.
 It accordingly follows that Cubby wouldn’t be the only player looking to run software through this vast space.
-Cubby’s top competitor is SiteLink, the dominant self-storage software provider in the country whose backers include private equity firms EQT and Cove Hill Partners.
+Cubby’s top competitor is SiteLink, the dominant self-storage software provider in the country, whose backers include private equity firms EQT and Cove Hill Partners.
 Engfer wants to be clear: Goldman’s investment isn’t a PE deal.
 Once inbound interest surged, he said, Engfer was looking for a growth equity partner who wouldn’t grab “two hands on the steering wheel.”

 “We want the healthy pressure of an investor who thinks big,” he said.
-“That’s good for our company… At this point, we wanted a helpful minority investment partner with an understanding of commercial real estate and who’s going to work hard for us—but we want to run the company because we know how to do it.”
+“That’s good for our company … At this point, we wanted a helpful minority investment partner with an understanding of commercial real estate and who’s going to work hard for us—but we want to run the company because we know how to do it.”

 I asked Engfer why a business like self-storage ultimately matters.
-And as much as anything else, his answer is about the socio-economic state of the country.
+And as much as anything else, his answer is about the socioeconomic state of the country.
 Self-storage has upward mobility that you only see rarely these days, he said.

 “As far as I can see, [self-storage is] the last place where you can get a job working for $18 an hour as a site manager without graduating from college,” he said.
 “You can get promoted a couple times, become a district manager, raise a fund, buy or build a facility, then build a very valuable real estate portfolio.
 And I know this is true, because half our customers are those people.”